Authors: Peter McElwain and Mike McKee

 Under the new standard, revenue is recognized upon transfer of control to the customer, which may result in earlier revenue recognition for those companies previously recognizing revenue based on the sell-through method.
 The standard will require companies to estimate the variable consideration based on the information available as it relates to return rights and pricing uncertainty versus delaying revenue recognition until the risks and rewards have transferred to the customer (based on the old standard).

-Life sciences companies should perform a preliminary assessment of how the company will be impacted by the new principles-based standard.
-In addition, companies should continue to monitor the discussions and communications from the FASB, the IASB, and groups such as the Joint Transition Resource Group for Revenue Recognition (TRG) for updated information and amendments for applying the standard.
+Life sciences companies should perform an assessment of how the new standard will impact the company’s financial statements and disclosures.
+In addition, companies should continue to monitor the discussions and communications from the FASB, the IASB and groups such as the Revenue Recognition Transition Resource Group for updated information and amendments for applying the standard.

 For more information on this topic, or to learn how Baker Tilly life science specialists can help, contact our team.